urbanjost/M_starpac/README.md

              DELTA  <=  0.0  or when DELTA is not an argument of the subroutine CALL statement the default value  is  used.
-A  smaller  value  of DELTA  may  be  appropriate  if,   at  the  first  iteration,  the computation of the predicted values from the user's model  subrou- tine  produces an arithmetric overflow or the parameters leave the region of interest in parameter space.
+A  smaller  value  of DELTA  may  be  appropriate  if,   at  the  first  iteration,  the computation of the predicted values from the user's model subroutine produces an arithmetric overflow or the parameters leave the region of interest in parameter space.
 A  reasonable  alternative to  the  default  value  of  DELTA is an upper bound to the scaled change that the estimated parameters should be allowed to make  on